-Unfortunately, as a nature conservation charity, we do not offer a general service for the care and rehabilitation of injured wildlife.
+Unfortunately, as a nature conservation charity, WE ARE UNABLE TO OFFER SERVICES for the care and rehabilitation of injured wildlife.
 Please find below a list of organisations and individuals to contact for help.

 |All wildlife - rehabilitation||Debbie Doolittle's Wild Life||028 9082 5742; 0772 4459881|